 - Decide on a handful of key waypoints.
 This will give you a very rough route, for example you might choose to go via Bristol, Hereford, Runcorn, Penrith, and Inverness.
 You might also want to add in certain other places of interest too such as your home town, or tourist attractions like the Angel Of The North in Gateshead.

 - You'll also need to decide on your broad route through Scotland.
 There's two main routes that people generally take to get to Inverness - via Edinburgh and Aviemore in the Cairngorms, or past Glasgow to Fort William and along Loch Ness.

 - Plot a rough route in Google Maps.
 Google Maps is a great tool for quickly visualising where a possible route may take you.
-Using the "cycle route" option in Google Maps (ideally sign in first, you'll then be able to save this route) you'll be able to plot an initial route between Lands End and John o'Groats that takes these waypoints in.
+Using the "cycle route" option (ideally sign in first, you'll then be able to save this route) you'll be able to plot an initial route between Lands End and John o'Groats that takes your chosen waypoints in.
 Study the suggested route and make any changes needed (click and drag the route to change it) to avoid any areas you don't want to pass via, for example if it's taking you through a particularly hilly region or on roads you'd rather avoid.

 - Identify your daily waypoints.
-Now looking at this rough route, and knowing how far you want to cycle each day, identify towns or areas that are likely to have accommodation in roughly the right area for each evening.
+Now looking at this rough route, and knowing how far you want to cycle each day, identify towns, campsites, or areas that are likely to have accommodation in roughly the right area for each evening.
 These locations now become your daily itinerary.